AI Product Design Engineering

 Tony Caraballo ·

-Bay did not have a great answer.
+Bay didn’t have a great answer.
 But the question stuck.

-As AI coding tools get better, product managers can ship working code.
-Not good code.
+As AI coding tools get better, product-shaped folks can now ship working code.
+Not great code.
 Not production-ready code.
-But functional, demonstrable code.
-Vibe-coded pull requests are real.
-They are happening at companies you know.
+But real, functioning code.
+Vibe-coded pull requests from your UX designers are a thing.

-At the same time, engineers have always had the option to develop product instincts.
-To sit closer to users.
-To think about outcomes instead of outputs.
+At the same time, engineers have always had the option (although not always the invitation) to develop product instincts.
+Spend more time with users.
+Think about outcomes instead of outputs.
 Some do.
-Most do not, because the incentive structures of most engineering organizations do not reward it.
+A lot don’t.
+Engineering orgs usually reward shipping code over developing product judgment.

-So here is the Armageddon question for your product org: what is actually more efficient?
+So here’s the Armageddon question for your product team: what’s actually more efficient?
 Training a PM to ship code, or training an engineer to think like a product person?

-In practice, product thinking and engineering thinking are different cognitive modes.
-Some of the best product designers I know cannot read a stack trace.
+Some of the best product designers I know can’t read a stack trace.
 Some of the best engineers I know can rebuild your infrastructure and still miss why users are churning.

-AI lowers the floor on execution.
-A PM with the right tools can now prototype, iterate, and ship surface-level features faster than ever.
-That is genuinely useful.
-But it does not replace the judgment required to decide what to build, how it should behave under edge cases, or whether the interaction model is actually right.
+AI lowers the barrier to execution.
+A PM with the right tools can prototype, iterate, and even ship surface-level features faster than ever.
+This is awesome.
+Everybody should be building right now.

 What This Means for Product Teams Right Now

-The teams getting this right are not asking which role to collapse into the other.
-They are asking a sharper question: where does human judgment create the most leverage?
+The teams getting this right aren’t haphazardly trying to collapse one role into another.
+They’re asking a sharper question: where does human judgment create the most leverage?

-• Engineers spend less time on boilerplate and more time on systems thinking
+• Engineers spending less time on boilerplate and more time on systems thinking

-• PMs prototype earlier and validate assumptions before anything gets built
+• PMs prototyping earlier and validating assumptions before anything gets built

-The roles are not going away.
-The boundaries between them are shifting.
-The leaders who figure out the new shape of those boundaries early will have the real advantage.
+The roles aren’t going away, but the boundaries between them are shifting.
+The teams that figure out the new shape of those boundaries early will have the real advantage.